🔍 Pattern Realism: Matter/Energy and Information as Complementary Lenses

 The transition from basic organizational/structural pattern (e.g., the patterns of worldsheets underlying an atom) to semantic or processed information is therefore not a jump from "matter" to "information," but a climb up the same pattern hierarchy (Semantic vs. Organizational vs. Fundamental) toward configurations that model, predict, and act upon other configurations.

-Pattern Stability and Outward Stabilization
+Pattern Stability and Adaptive Efficiency

-This principle operates through several mechanisms:
+This principle of outward stabilization through adaptation operates through several mechanisms:

-• Structural Recruitment: Organized information patterns tend to recruit and organize previously unstructured information, extending their own stability into the environment
+• Structural Recruitment: Organized information patterns tend to recruit and organize previously unstructured information, extending their own stability into the environment.

-• Cascading Order: Local stability creates conditions that favor the emergence of higher-order organizational patterns
+• Cascading Order: Local stability creates conditions that favor the emergence of higher-order organizational patterns.